Friends of Woodthorpe Grange Park 2018

 Sherwood, Nottingham Historical Timeline

 1774: Woodthorpe House the oldest building in Sherwood.
 Over the years the house had connections with many prominent Nottingham families including Sir William Hugh Tomasson (1858-1922), at one time Nottinghamshire’s Chief Constable, who moved there in 1898.
 The house was lived in by the Tomasson family until the 1930s.
-During the Second World War Woodthorpe House was used as the Regimental H.Q. of 161 Mixed Heavy A.A.
-Regiment.
-Nissen huts were put up in the grounds and the canteen was built on the site of the former loggia.
-The buildings were also used as a prisoner of war camp.
-After the War, the Sherwood Community Association gained use of the house and eventually it became the Sherwood Community Centre.
+In 1940 during the Second World War Woodthorpe House was requisitioned by the War Office used as the Regimental Head Quarters for the 161 and 172 Mixed Heavy Anti-Aircraft Regiments two artillery regiments that were formed in August 1942 and later disbanded in April 1945.
+After the War in 1949 the Sherwood Community Association gained use of the house and eventually it became the Sherwood Community Centre.

 1792 Enclosure Act: Land Lot 188 was allotted by the Enclosure Commissioners of Basford to Henry Cavendish Esquire the 6th Duke of Devonshire for Tithes, and in the same area William Rawson and William Danes were allotted land lot’s 189 and 190 respectively.